 When benefits obtained are between $500 and $75,000, or when identifying information of two to five victims is obtained, the crime is a third-degree offense.
 When benefits in excess of $75,000 are involved, the offense is a second-degree crime.

-Identity theft and related crimes are also illegal under federal law, so defendants could face charges not just brought by local district attorneys, but also by U.S. attorneys.
+Identity theft and related white collar crimes are also illegal under federal law, so defendants could face charges not just brought by local district attorneys, but also by U.S. attorneys.
 On the federal level, a defendant who produces, uses or traffics in counterfeit access to devices could be charged under Section 1029 of the U.S. Code, which imposes a penalty of up to 10 years of imprisonment.
 An access device is defined to include codes, card plates, account numbers and a variety of other identifiers that can be used to obtain items of value.